Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 Probabilistic Execution System

-This shift converts diplomacy from qualitative negotiation into quantitative probability updating.
+This shift converts diplomacy from qualitative storytelling into quantitative probability updates under real-time constraints.

 Why This Emerges Now

-Machine-readable diplomacy emerges due to convergence of three systems:
+Machine-readable diplomacy emerges from convergence of three systems:

-1. AI agents capable of persistent reasoning loops
+• AI agents capable of continuous reasoning loops

 Together, these create a system where diplomacy becomes computationally legible.